 Checklist for Transfer

-Students seeking admission to a four-year college or university are required to complete an application.
+Students seeking admission to a college or university are required to complete an application.
 Applications are available on college web sites under the Admissions tab.
 Many institutions also require an application fee (usually under $50).
-If you need assistance with the application fee, please see Cassandra Sexton, CEOC Counselor, to see if you qualify.
-She is located in the University Center of the Mountains on the Hazard Campus.
+If you need assistance with the application fee, please see Cassandra Sexton, CEOC Counselor.
+She may be able to assist you with this.
+She has an office in the University Center of the Mountains on the Hazard Campus.
 You may contact her at 606-487-3190.

 Watch your postal and electronic mail.
 The school to which you plan to transfer will contact you to let you know that you have been accepted, request additional materials you may need to send, and to let you know what your financial aid package will be.
 Respond promptly to all correspondence from the school, and if you re unsure about something, ask!